Esri/arcgis-js-vscode-snippets/CONTRIBUTING.md

 > **Reminder**: before doing a PR, ensure that you have completed the checklist included in [Add your changes](#add-your-changes).

+When submitting:
+* If you are adding a new snippet, please provide a codepen example to help during the review process.
-When submitting, if you are working on an issue, remember to [link your PR to it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue), by use a supported keyword in the pull request description.
+* If you are working on an issue, remember to [link your PR to it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue), by use a supported keyword in the pull request description.
 For example: "`Closes #10`" or "`Fixes Esri/arcgis-js-vscode-snippets#10`".

 ## Conventions